survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-If you hit the button now, you should see new items.
+If you hit the button a few now, you should see new items.
 It might not be pretty yet but it works.

-### How Does `bind` Work?
+In addition to `this.setState` we had to set up a binding.
+Without it `this` of `addItem()` would point at the wrong context and wouldn't work.
+It is a little annoying but necessary to bind therefore.

-We are using `bind` with `addItem` because we want to apply the right context to it.
-It will be `undefined` by default.
-As a result `this.setState` would fail.
-Through `this.addItem.bind(this)` we make sure it is bound to the current instance.
+### What's the Point of `bind`?

-`bind` is useful beyond this usage.
+Besides setting context `bind` can be useful for partial application.
 You can consider it the equivalent of inheritance but for functions.
 To give you a trivial example see below:

 ```javascript
 function add(a, b) {